 being associated with those carrying knives.
 This has include habitual knife crime workshops, engaging both young persons and parents.
-SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Output 3 Young persons partners Utilised key stakeholders such as METT and Willow Team to ensure correct support and targeted interventions in place for those at highest risk of offending/reoffending.
+SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Young persons partners Utilised key stakeholders such as METT and Willow Team to ensure correct support and targeted interventions in place for those at highest risk of offending/reoffending.
 Impact Partner to complete.
-SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Output 4 Site Surveys Teams have engaged with partners to survey and consider environmental issues which may contribute to offences; eg poor lighting, vegetation, cctv coverage.
+SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) Site Surveys Teams have engaged with partners to survey and consider environmental issues which may contribute to offences; eg poor lighting, vegetation, cctv coverage.
 These have been supported by regular weapon sweeps.
 Impact Partner to complete.
-SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) In year impact Insert any relevant data to show trends, decrea ses, increases etc and whether there has been an improvemer
+SWOT - Strengths, Weakness, Opportunities, Threat Any supporting statistics (% reductions etc) This has include habitual knife crime workshops, engaging both young persons and parents.
+Young persons partners Utilised key stakeholders such as METT and Willow Team to ensure correct support and targeted interventions in place for those at highest risk of offending/reoffending.
+Site Surveys Teams have engaged with partners to survey and consider environmental issues which may contribute to offences; eg poor lighting, vegetation, cctv coverage.
+These have been This has include habitual knife crime workshops, engaging both young persons and parents.
+Young persons partners Utilised key stakeholders such as METT and Willow Team to ensure correct support and targeted interventions in place for those at highest risk of offending/reoffending.
+Site Surveys Teams have engaged with partners to survey and consider environmental issues which may contribute to offences; eg poor lighting, vegetation, cctv coverage.
+These have been

-PRIORITIES Priority Children at risk with a focus on knife/blade related incidents Strategic Assessment Narrative The threat of serious organised crime especially related to the exploitation of children is a county priority.
+Children at risk with a focus on knife/blade related incidents The threat of serious organised crime especially related to the exploitation of children is a county priority.
 County Lines and organised gangs are known to be operating within the Safer North Hampshire area.
 In addition, while figures are low and overall weapons offences were down last year, the number of people found to be carrying a weapon and also using them in certain offences has risen.
 Knife/blade crime has also risen 90% in the past five years and is a national priority which requires a cross government approach.
-It should be a priority for the CSP to identify and work with vulnerable young people at an early stage to prevent the occurrence of higher harm offences (linked to ASB priority around early intervention).
+It should be a occurrence of higher harm offences (linked to ASB priority around early intervention).